-Our current cash and cash equivalent balances are currently our principal sources of liquidity, which we believe will satisfy our requirements for projected working capital, capital expenditures and debt servicing, at a minimum, through the next twelve months.
+Our current cash and cash equivalent balances are currently our principal sources of liquidity.
+As of September 30, 2008 we believe our cash and cash equivalent balances will satisfy our requirements for projected working capital, capital expenditures and debt servicing for the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could spend our available financial resources faster than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to the rate of progress and cost of our clinical trials and other product development programs for Acetavance, Omigard and any other product candidates that we may in-license or acquire.
 Until we can generate significant cash from our operations, we expect to continue to fund our operations with existing cash resources generated from the proceeds of offerings of our equity securities and our existing borrowings under our amended loan and security agreement.
 In addition, we may finance future cash needs through the sale of additional equity securities, strategic collaboration agreements and debt financing.
 However, we have drawn down all available amounts under our existing amended loan and security agreement, and we may not be successful in obtaining strategic collaboration agreements or in receiving milestone or royalty payments under those strategic collaboration agreements.
 To the extent that we raise additional capital by issuing equity securities, our existing stockholders' ownership will be diluted.

-We have invested a substantial portion of our available cash funds in money market funds placed with reputable financial institutions for which credit loss is not anticipated and have established guidelines relating to diversification and maturities of our securities available-for-sale to preserve principal and maintain liquidity.
-Also, we cannot be sure that our existing cash and investment resources will be adequate, that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
+We cannot be sure that our existing cash and investment resources will be adequate, that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
+As a result of the recent volatility in the capital markets, the cost and availability of credit has been and may continue to be adversely affected by illiquid credit markets and wider credit spreads.
+Concern about the stability of the markets generally and the strength of counterparties specifically has led many lenders and institutional investors to reduce, and in some cases, cease to provide funding to borrowers.
+Continued turbulence in the U.S. and international markets and economies may adversely affect our ability to obtain additional financing on terms acceptable to us, or at all.
+If these market conditions continue, they may limit our ability to timely replace maturing liabilities and to access the capital markets to meet liquidity needs.
 Having insufficient funds may require us to delay, scale-back or eliminate some or all of our development programs, relinquish some or even all rights to product candidates at an earlier stage of development or renegotiate less favorable terms than we would otherwise choose.
 Failure to obtain adequate financing also may adversely affect our ability to operate as a going concern.
 If we raise additional funds by issuing equity securities, substantial dilution to existing stockholders would likely result.
 If we raise additional funds by incurring additional debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.